christianhelle/httpgenerator/src/HttpGenerator/README.md

 }
 ```

-You can also use the `--azure-scope` and `azure-tenant` arguments which internally uses `DefaultAzureCredentials` from the `Microsoft.Extensions.Azure` NuGet package to retrieve an access token for the specified `scope`.
+You can also use the `--azure-scope` and `azure-tenant-id` arguments internally use `DefaultAzureCredentials` from the `Microsoft.Extensions.Azure` NuGet package to retrieve an access token for the specified `scope`.

 ```powershell
 httpgenerator `